AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 Entity Linking for both textual and mathematical entities and entity-category correspondence is examined as a prerequisite for classification entity explainability.
 The python module dependencies (scikit-learn, LIME, SHAP, etc.) are specified in the header of the respective scripts.
 The numbering of the result figures and tables in the paper are referenced where they are relevant.
 -->

+## Requirements

+Before executing the algorithms, it is necessary to install the python modules into your local virtual environment (venv) using the provided requirements.txt

 ## Fine-Grained QID and MSC Prediction